 The advantage of the Everyday Card is that it does not require a premium Amex card to transfer points to transfer partners.
 In fact, its the only personal credit card in the industry that can transfer points to partners.
 The Freedom does not have this special advantage.

 Cash back lovers rejoice!
-The Discover It is one of my favorite cash back cards and a great alternative (or complement) to the Chase Freedom Flex.
-Unlike the Freedom Flex, the Discover It earns 5% cash back for purchases within a set of rotating categories.
-However, the Freedom is better for travelers who want to earn Chase UR points, regardless of the categories.
+The Discover It is an excellent cash back credit card and a great alternative (or complement) to the Chase Freedom Flex.
+Discover’s flagship credit card earns 5% cash back for purchases within a set of rotating categories.
+However, the Freedom Flex is better for travelers who want to earn Chase UR points, regardless of the categories.
+That’s because there are no travel redemptions or ways to transfer rewards earned with the Discover It.

 Apply Today: Chase Freedom Flex